guildai/guild.ai/pages/start/runs.md

 - Delete runs
 - Restore deleted runs
 - Label a run
-- Export (archive) runs to a local directory
+- Export runs to a local directory

 !!! highlight
     Use Guild to label, archive, and delete runs as needed to help you focus on the most promising results without losing information from other experiments.

-In the next section, you use a [Guild file](ref:guildfiles) to define operations your project.
+In the next section, you use a [Guild file](ref:guildfiles) to explicitly define operations your project.